-How to properly assess a monitoring report (if they are board members)
+- How to properly assess a monitoring report (if they are board members)

-How to prepare a good monitoring report, including interpretation and evidence (if they are staff)
+- How to prepare a good monitoring report, including interpretation and evidence (if they are staff)

-How to identify common traps in monitoring and avoid them
+- How to identify common traps in monitoring and avoid them

 This workshop can be completely customized to improve your monitoring reports for your board’s specific Ends policies and Executive Limitations.
 It may be designed as a working session for administrative staff who have been delegated responsibility to write monitoring reports, and/or board members who assess monitoring reports.

 Ownership Linkage is a key element of the board’s job, and an essential part of creating Ends policies.
 To many boards it seems such an overwhelming job that it feels like trying to eat an elephant.
 This session will break that elephant into some “bite-size” pieces, examining key elements and actually creating a “perpetual” comprehensive ownership linkage plan customized for your board.

-Who are your owners?
+- Who are your owners?

-How do you “get to” them?
+- How do you “get to” them?

-What about “representative” input?
+- What about “representative” input?

-What kind of questions do you ask?
+- What kind of questions do you ask?

-What do you do with the information when you get it?
+- What do you do with the information when you get it?

-Develop your customized ownership linkage plan.
+- Develop your customized ownership linkage plan.

 Do your agendas sometimes feel like you are just going through the motions?
 Once your board has developed its Ends policies and Executive Limitations, how should you spend your time to provide effective leadership?
 You know that your role is not to focus on operations, so what should you be doing?
 This session offers practical ideas and tools to help your board lead from the front of the parade, with an eye to helping create the future for your organization.

 Examine how the concepts of Servant-Leadership enunciated by Robert Greenleaf, and the Policy Governance model can be integrated.
 We will look at how a board can apply the concepts of Servant-Leadership within the principles of the Policy Governance model, using specific examples of how policies can be developed to make this possible.
 At the end of this session, participants will understand:

 - The major concepts involved in Robert Greenleaf’s writings about Servant-Leadership

-How an organization can integrate the concepts of Servant-Leadership into its policies
+- How an organization can integrate the concepts of Servant-Leadership into its policies

-The synergies between Servant-Leadership and Policy Governance
+- The synergies between Servant-Leadership and Policy Governance

 The heightened interest in governance at corporate levels has led to boards in all types of organizations being more aware of the risks associated with board membership, as well as the need to have a well-designed risk management strategy for their organizations.
 In this session, participants will have an opportunity to identify various types of risks that concern their organizations.
 They will leave with a coherent process by which they can turn the “worries” associated with those risks into policies that can be readily monitored.
 This process, done regularly, frees up the board’s “psychic RAM” to concentrate on Ends-related issues.